jdhitsolutions/SpiceWorld2021/README.md

 The bonus zip file contains a video file.
 It is content I recorded but was unable to fit into the final conference session due to time constraints.
 The PDF version of my slides reflects what I recorded not necessarily the final conference recording.

 Because of the size of the file, it is not stored as part of the GitHub repository.
-If you download a zip file of the repository, the bonus zip file won't be properly included.
-You'll most likely get an error about a corrupt file.
-Instead, select the `PSScripting-Patterns-Practics-Bonus.zip` file from the listing and download from Git LFS.
+If you download a zip file of the repository using the code button above, the bonus zip file won't be properly included.
+You'll most likely get an error about a corrupt fil when you try to open it.
+Instead, select the `PSScripting-Patterns-Practics-Bonus.zip` file from the listing in this repository and download from Git LFS.

 > All of the material in this repository is offered freely for __educational__ purposes only.
 Nothing should be considered production-ready.